 10. PUBLIC RECORDS: User understands that the public shall have access, at all reasonable times, to all documents and information pertaining to City contracts, subject to the provisions of Chapter 119, Florida Statutes, and agrees to allow access by the City and the public to all documents subject to disclosure under applicable law.
 User’s failure or refusal to comply with the provisions of this section shall result in the immediate termination of this Agreement by the City.

-11. COMPLIANCE WITH APPLICABLE LAWS AND RULES AND REGULATIONS: User agrees to obtain all required licenses and permits and to abide by and comply with all applicable laws, rules, regulations, codes and ordinances in the use of the Facility and/or presentation of an Event.
+11. COMPLIANCE WITH APPLICABLE LAWS AND RULES AND REGULATIONS: User agrees to obtain all required licenses and permits and to abide by and comply with all applicable federal, state, and local laws, rules, regulations, codes and ordinances in the use of the Facility and/or presentation of an Event.
 By execution of this Agreement, User acknowledges that it has received and fully understands the “Rules and Regulations for Use of City of Miami Municipal Facilities” which has been furnished to User prior to the execution hereof.
 User hereby represents and warrants to the City that User shall abide by each, and shall not permit the violation of any, rule and regulation set out therein.

-12. INDEMNIFICATION: User shall indemnify, covenant not to sue, defend and hold harmless the City and its officials, employees and agents (collectively referred to as “Indemnitees”), from and against all loss, costs, penalties, fines, damages, claims, expenses (including attorney’s fees) or liabilities (collectively referred to as “Liabilities”) by reason of any injury to or death of any person or damage to or destruction or loss of any property arising out of, resulting from, or in connection with (i) the use of the Facility, whether caused directly or indirectly, in whole or in part (whether joint, concurrent or contributing), by any act, omission, default, negligence (whether active or passive), recklessness or intentional wrongful misconduct of any Indemnitees, User or any of users guests, invitees, employees, agents or subcontractors, or (ii) by the failure of User to comply with any of the provisions herein, specifically User’s obligation to comply with all applicable statutes, ordinances or other regulations or requirements in connection with the use of the Facility.
-This indemnification shall survive the term of this agreement.
+12. INDEMNIFICATION: User shall indemnify, covenant not to sue, defend and hold harmless the City and its officials, employees and agents (collectively referred to as “Indemnitees”), from and against all loss, costs, penalties, fines, damages, claims, expenses (including attorney’s fees) or any other liabilities (collectively referred to as “Liabilities”) by reason of any injury to or death of any person or damage to or destruction or loss of any property arising out of, resulting from, or in connection with (i) the Event; (ii) the use of the Facility, whether caused directly or indirectly, in whole or in part (whether joint, concurrent or contributing), by any act, omission, default, negligence (whether active or passive), recklessness or intentional wrongful misconduct of any Indemnitees, User or any of User’s guests, invitees, employees, agents or subcontractors; or (iii) by the failure of User to comply with any of the provisions herein, including but not limited to User’s obligation to comply with all applicable statutes, ordinances or other regulations or requirements in connection with the use of the Facility.
+This indemnification shall survive the termination or expiration of this Agreement.

 13. RISK OF LOSS: User understands and agrees that the City shall not be liable for any loss, injury or damage to any personal property or equipment brought into the Facility by User or by anyone whomsoever, during the time that the Facility is under the control of, or occupied by the User.
 All personal property placed or moved in the Facility shall be at the risk of User or the owner thereof.
 User further agrees that it shall be responsible to provide security whenever personal property either owned or used by the User, its employees, agents or subcontractors is placed in the Facility, including any property or equipment necessary for set-up and dismantle, whether or not the Facility is open to the general public.